Seamonsters-2605/Seamonsters-2605.github.io/docs/git-best-practices/index.md

 # Best Practices for Using Git

-[codecademy.com](https://www.codecademy.com/) has a good tutorial for how to use Git.
+See [this page](../learn-git) for tutorials on using Git.
 These are some tips for how to get the most out of it, once you know how to use it.

 - Always pull the latest version of the code before making changes, so that the code on your computer is up to date. (`git pull`) Otherwise you will have to deal with merging conflicting changes.
 - Create a separate branch (with a short, descriptive name) for all code changes.
 Never push code directly to the master branch.